Substance Use

 While possible to overdose on Prozac, it is rarely fatal when taken on its own.
 However, when this drug is taken with alcohol, users can experience the following:

 • The most severe consequence is respiratory depression, resulting in slow, ineffective breathing.
-Users can experience brain damage, coma, or death, depending on the severity.
+Those who take Prozac can experience brain damage, coma, or death, depending on the severity.
+(6)

-• Often, the most significant dangers result from one or two drinks.
-Someone may feel this amount is harmless, but increased sedation places users at an increased risk of danger.
-For example, someone who takes Prozac and has one or two drinks can experience extreme drowsiness, resulting in an increased risk of falls or injuries, especially when operating a vehicle
+• If someone who takes Prozac has one or two drinks, they will experience extreme drowsiness, resulting in an increased risk of falls or injuries, especially when operating a vehicle.
+(7)

 The FDA strongly recommends avoiding the consumption of alcohol and Prozac based on the harmful interactions that can occur.
-The longer you take these substances, the greater the risk of significant complications, some of which are life-threatening.
+The longer you or your loved one takes these substances, the greater the risk of significant complications, some of which are life-threatening.

 Those treated for depression face an increased risk of alcohol addiction, so this combination must be discussed with all patients.